epam/edp-install/docs/headlamp-user-guide/add-application.md

   !!! note
       The **Create** strategy does not allow to customize the default code language set.

-8. Choose the necessary build tool in the **Select Build Tool** field:
+5. Choose the necessary build tool in the **Select Build Tool** field:

-  * Java - selecting Java allows using the Gradle or Maven tool.
+  * Java - selecting Java allows using the Gradle or Maven tool;
-  * JavaScript - selecting JavaScript allows using the NPM tool.
+  * JavaScript - selecting JavaScript allows using the NPM tool;
-  * .Net - selecting .Net allows using the .Net tool.
+  * C# - selecting C# allows using the .Net tool;
+  * Python - selecting Python allows using Python tool;
+  * Go - selecting Go allows using Go tool;

   !!! note
       The **Select Build Tool** field disposes of the default tools and can be changed in accordance with the selected code language.

-9. Click the Proceed button to switch to the next menu.
+6. Click the **Proceed** button to switch to the next menu.

   ### The Advanced Settings Menu

+The **Advanced Settings** menu should look similar to the picture below:

   !![Advanced settings](../assets/headlamp-user-guide/headlamp-application-advanced-settings.png "Advanced settings")

+Follow the instructions below to fill in the fields of the **Advanced Setting** menu:

-10. Select CI pipeline provisioner that will be handling a codebase.
+1. Select the CI pipeline provisioner that will be handling a codebase.
 For details, refer to the [Manage Jenkins CI Pipeline Job Provisioner](../operator-guide/manage-jenkins-ci-job-provision.md) instruction and become familiar with the main steps to add another job provisioner.

-11. Select Jenkins agent that will be used to handle a codebase.
+2. Select Jenkins agent that will be used to handle a codebase.
 For details, refer to the [Manage Jenkins Agent](../operator-guide/add-jenkins-agent.md) instruction and inspect the steps that should be done to add a new Jenkins agent.

-12. Select the necessary codebase versioning type:
+3. Select the necessary codebase versioning type:

   * **default** - using the default versioning type, in order to specify the version of the current artifacts, images, and tags in the Version Control System, a developer should navigate to the corresponding file